 Who should be selling here?
 Those selling general consumer goods looking for small single-digit growth but looking to the future.

 Anecdotally, I hear a lot of ecommerce sellers reporting that Walmart is becoming more and more significant, but I’ve yet to talk to a single seller who has Walmart making up more than 10% of their sales.
 The real reason to start selling on Walmart is betting on the future.
-Walmart’s ecommerce sales continue to grow at nearly 40%, although most of this comes from their own first party (1P) sales.
-They also bought Jet.com previously and other high profile ecommerce sites and there’s solid reason to believe their ecommerce sales will only continue to grow.
+Walmart’s ecommerce sales continue to grow at nearly 40%, although most of this comes from their own first-party (1P) sales.
+They also bought Jet.com previously and other high-profile ecommerce sites and there’s a solid reason to believe their ecommerce sales will only continue to grow.

 Walmart's referral fees vary even more than Amazon's depending on the category but average out to around 15%.